-There are very few survivors of the Paper Boat era.
-We have tracked down only four hulls, although we have searched far and wide.
+There are only a few survivors of the Paper Boat era.
+We have tracked down four hulls, although we have searched far and wide.
 If you live in the NE United States there is one perhaps not too far from where you are.
 Otherwise you're out of luck.

 You can choose from three locations:

 The Glenn Curtiss Museum in Hammondsport, NY has one 30 foot paper single rowing shell, probably of Waters' manufacture.
 I believe it is still hanging on the wall of their restoration shop and you are free to stop by and see it with a museum admission.
 The rest of the museum is an outstanding collection of aviation and local history displays.
 As you might gather, the museum has a significant emphasis on Glenn Curtiss - a local aviation pioneer and speed demon.

 The Resnneselaer County Historical Society in Troy, NY has one 26 foot paper rowing shell in its collection.
 It is rigged with a sliding seat for a single rower.
 The last time I saw it, it was hanging in the carriage house, which is behind their main building(s).
 It is a little hard to see in this location.
 Their library has a good set of city directories and information on Waters & Sons.